 The spousal support payments paid on a periodic basis follow the written agreement or court order, and are taxable and deductible.
 Other kinds of payments including payments to landlords or for other services are neither taxable nor deductible.

 The law encourages spouses to become self-sufficient if possible.
 Court can limit the support period to a certain length or may order for support until a spouse retires.
 The reason for limiting the support is to make the spouse self-dependent by completing job training or getting into some other work.

 Spousal support is also determined by the length of the marriage.
 Court understands that for older person it would be hard to find a job.
 In such cases, the spousal support is entitled for indefinite period of time.

-What If Spouse Refuse for Paying Spousal Support Alimony?
+What If A Spouse Refuses To Pay Spousal Support Alimony?

 If your spouse refuses to pay spousal support, there are certain programs that help you in getting your support payments.
-They would make sure you receive payments that you are entitled for periodically without any delays.
+They would make sure you receive the payments that you are entitled to periodically, without any delays.